Land-scarce Hong Kong sees solution in 'underground urbanism' | The Japan Times

 Digging out space underground can also have effects on groundwater and surface ecology, she said.

-Instead, Hong Kong could free up nearly 4,000 hectares through better planning for its existing land resources such as the largely rural New Territories in the north, she said, citing research by the Citizens Task Force, a non-profit network.
+Instead, Hong Kong could free up nearly 4,000 hectares through better planning for its existing land resources such as the largely rural New Territories in the north, she said, citing research by the nonprofit network Citizens Task Force.

 Some residents are resistant to the idea of tearing up parks to create shopping malls underground.